By Laia Cardona, on 21 February 2022

 Once you're inside the TikTok Ads dashboard, you'll need to click on the "Campaign" tab and then on the "Create" button.

-TikTok organizes their advertising in three levels: Campaign, Ad Groups, Ads.
-A campaign is the overall activity, while ad groups and ads are the functions within a campaign.
+TikTok organizes its advertising on three levels: Campaigns, Ad Groups, and Ads.
+A campaign is an overall activity, while ad groups and ads are the functions within a campaign.

 Choose a goal for your ad.
 Currently, TikTok advertising offers three main objectives: traffic, conversions, and application installations.